Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-controller/README.md

                         because a healthy operating temperature depends on the controller model and on where the array stands.
                         Example: `--warning-temperature=45`
-  -v, --verbose         Makes this plugin verbose during the operation.
-Useful
-                        for debugging and seeing what is going on under the hood.
-Appends what every API request returned, so the appliance's own answers can be read while working out how it reports something.
-Session tokens are redacted.
-                        The output is as long as those answers are, so this is a debugging aid rather than something to leave switched on.

 Documentation:
 https://linuxfabrik.github.io/monitoring-plugins/check-plugins/huawei-dorado-controller/